Creating modules in Jahia Studio

 Contenttab: Allows to manage content automatically imported on a site when the module is enabled on it.

 Content creationtab: Allows you to create content, as in editing interfaces, here in templates.

 Dependenciestab: Provides a simple interface to manage module dependencies.
 For example, if you want to add in your template a content of a type defined in another module, you will need to add a dependency to the latter.

-Channelstab: Same as in Edit mode.
+Channelstab: Same as in editing interfaces.

 Template mode switcher: Allows to change the mode the current template is displayed in.
 See Template mode switcher.

 - Click on New Module in the New menu of the toolbar.
 The Maven Archetype plugin is used to generate a skeleton of module.
 A dialog appears to input the information needed by the archetype.

 - Choose the module type to select the corresponding archetype.

 - The module name is mandatory.

 artifactId) if not specified, is generated from the module name.